 Does blockchain hold the key to a new age of supply chain transparency and trust?

-Introduction

-The management of today's complex, global supply chains is a daunting task.
+How organizations have moved from blockchain hype to reality Introduction The management of today's complex, global supply chains is a daunting task.
 It is this complexity, and the need for much greater transparency, that is creating such interest in the application of blockchain to supply chains.
 It offers an opportunity to tackle some of the perennial issues that compromise supply chain effectiveness, such as the lack of traceability.
 To gain a deeper understanding of blockchain maturity in the supply chain domain, and to identify use cases for different sectors, we surveyed nearly 450 organizations.
 These organizations from across the manufacturing, consumer products, and retail industries have blockchain implementations underway at the proof-of-concept, pilot, or at-scale stage.
-We assessed their approach to blockchain, the applications they are implementing, and the challenges they face in scaling their initiatives, with this report looking at three main areas:

-- 1. How blockchain can help organizations tackle key supply chain issues, and the state of blockchain maturity in terms of the deployment of this technology today - 2.
+We assessed their approach to blockchain, the applications they are implementing, and the challenges they face in scaling their initiatives, with this report looking at three main areas: - 1.
+How blockchain can help organizations tackle key supply chain issues, and the state of blockchain maturity in terms of the deployment of this technology today - 2.
 The applications that are gaining traction and some realworld examples of deployment - 3.
-The key best practices for a resilient blockchain program

-Using blockchain to tackle supply chain pain points

-Between September 2013 and early 2016, several people in the United States were infected with strains of listeria bacteria.
+The key best practices for a resilient blockchain program Using blockchain to tackle supply chain pain points Between September 2013 and early 2016, several people in the United States were infected with strains of listeria bacteria.
 It took significant time for the strain to be identified and linked to the supplier.
-As time passed, more people were affected.1 It was only in April 2016 that the supplier announced a voluntary recall of certain frozen food products in cooperation with the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).

-This recall was later expanded to include 358 products sold under 42 brands.2
+As time passed, more people were affected.
+It was only in April 2016 that the supplier announced a voluntary recall of certain frozen food products in cooperation with the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
+This recall was later expanded to include 358 products sold under 42 brands.
 This incident highlights how important it can be to be able to trace a finished product to its origin and the various points of intervention as quickly as possible.

-Blockchain: a unique solution for traditional supply chain challenges the manufacturer close to \$8 million.^{3,4} In 2017 alone, a total of 456 food recalls were recorded in the United States, which would put the total cost at more than \$3.5 billion.

-As Figure 1 shows, blockchain can address a range of supply chain issues, such as traceability.
+Blockchain: a unique solution for traditional supply chain challenges As Figure 1 shows, blockchain can address a range of supply chain issues, such as traceability.
 As the listeria example illustrates, companies can struggle to identify contaminated products.
-It is estimated that a typical beverage recall can cost
+It is estimated that a typical beverage recall can cost the manufacturer close to \$8 million.
+In 2017 alone, a total of 456 food recalls were recorded in the United States, which would put the total cost at more than \$3.5 billion.
 Figure 1.
 How blockchain can address issues hampering the supply chain